dabio/magento-template/README.md

 ## Installation

 [Vagrant](http://www.vagrantup.com/) and
-[VirtualBox](https://www.virtualbox.org/) are both recommend to use this skeleton.
-Install them and start with the following commands:
+[VirtualBox](https://www.virtualbox.org/) are both needed to use this skeleton.

+If you are on Linux or Mac youmust have `nsfd`, the NSF server daemon installed.

+Start your development environment with the following commands:

 ```bash
 vagrant up